en4rab/Paxtogeddon-OLED-PCB/README.md

 #### case

-The case directory contains the STL files for the 3D printed case to suit an Anker 525 power bank.
+The case directory contains the STL files for the 3D printed case to suit an Anker 525 (or 325 with a USB 5v to 12v boost board) power bank.

 ### Firmware